KingVentrix007/kingventrix007.github.io/README.md

 # About me

 I have been coding since 2017, since then I have worked on some projects(all off them of my own design) and competed in a programming Olympiad.
-I started with programming a raspberry pie in python, but I quickly discovered I didn't like coding sensors so i moved to making some fun apps in python, jump ahead 5 years and I decided to learn C, So I started making my first [operating system](https://github.com/KingVentrix007/AthenX), half way through I got board.
+I started with programming a raspberry pie in python, but I soon discovered I didn't like coding sensors so i moved to making some fun apps in python, jump ahead 5 years and I decided to learn C, So I started making my first [operating system](https://github.com/KingVentrix007/AthenX), half way through I got board.
 A few months later I stumble across the code to AthenX and I decided to start working on it again.
 Now I am working on AthenX-2.0.
 A re-upload of AthenX but with a completely different kernel used as a base.

 # Description of the type of projects I do

 I like to do projects that will challenge me and make me have to really think about how I am going to solve the problem.
 The project dose not have to be helpful, it just mustn't be easy.

-# list projects here
+# My current projects

 - [AthenX](https://github.com/KingVentrix007/AthenX) - A monotasking 32 bit operating system which is absolutely useless(Put logo here)
 - [AthenX-2.0](https://github.com/KingVentrix007/AthenX-2.0) - A 32 bit operating system which is actually useful, it has the very basic functionality of a cli OS and looks pretty awesome<a href="https://github.com/KingVentrix007/AthenX-2.0">